EdPike365-Org/edpike365-blog/content/blog/edpike365-customizations/index.md

 - A CRUDS form set, probably for a little "groups" app, hitting a graph DB.
 - Protected area with federated auth (Okta or Auth0)
 - Demo sub sites using combos of (Svelte, Angular 2) and (SvelteKit, NextJS, Hugo)
 - TypeScript and automated testing.
-I believe in CI/CD but as an experienced Java developer its hard to spend so much time implementing TS when WASM is just over the horizon, which will let us use strongly typed languages.